-The authors are immensely grateful to Jason Bordoff for his thought leadership on this project.
+The authors wish to acknowledge the pioneering work done by Jason Bordoff and Meghan O'Sullivan with regard to highlighting the issue of transition assets in the oil and gas space.
 Special thanks to Marianne Kah, Juan Carlos Jobet, and the anonymous reviewers for providing valuable feedback on the paper.
 The authors would also like to thank Charlotte Gardes-Landolfini, Arjun Murti, and Manuel Irarrazaval for their comments and suggestions.
 The authors are particularly grateful to the Center on Global Energy Policy publications team for their invaluable editorial work.
 The authors would also like to thank Preetha Jenarthan, Mel Peh, and Catarina Vidotto Caricati for their research assistance on this paper.